Impact 1

 A Groundbreaking Indigenous Enterprise

-The Real Elephant Collective is is an indigenous enterprise like no other.
-The creation of the sculptures provides financial stability, status and pride to 200 members of the Soliga, Bettakurumba, Kattunayakan and Paniya tribes, who coexist with the real wild elephants the herd is based on.
-The elephants have taken their place on the world stage, commanding a high price by notable collectors, and finding homes in some of the world's most celebrated gardens, including the official residences of India's President and Britain's King and Queen.
+The creation of these elephant sculptures brings financial stability, recognition and pride to 200 members of the Soliga, Bettakurumba, Kattunayakan and Paniya tribes, who live alongside the wild elephants that inspired each sculpture.
+Their artworks have now taken their place on the world stage, sought after by leading collectors and installed in some of the world’s most celebrated gardens — including the official residences of India’s President and Britain’s King and Queen.

-Already over $500,000 has been generated, which combined with the large scale lantana removal, puts it on track to be the biggest sustainable indigenous enterprise in India.
-This is significant because for thousands of years indigenous communities have been guardians of the environment.
-Although they are only around 6% of the global population, they protect 80% of the biodiversity left on earth.
-This effort celebrates indigenous knowledge and enables them to continue to be custodians and stewards of the forests in a modern context.
+More than $500,000 has already been generated, and combined with large‑scale lantana removal, this initiative is on track to become the largest sustainable Indigenous enterprise in India.
+This matters because for thousands of years Indigenous communities have been guardians of the natural world.
+Although they make up only around 6% of the global population, they protect 80% of the planet’s remaining biodiversity.
+This work honours Indigenous knowledge and strengthens their role as custodians and stewards of the forests in a modern context.